BanafshehAzizi/SEET/README.md

 SEET is a tool for symbolic execution of ETL transformations.
 The tool is implemented as an Eclipse plugin.
 ## Installation
 Please see the INSTALL.md file in this directory.

+If you are not willing to install, the ready to be used RCP distribution (.zip) of SEET is available at <a href="https://drive.google.com/open?id=1oubIuQXPgcLrUD5tjHKkmQoFqNalGnP9">SEET RCP</a>.
 ## Usage
 Right click on an .etl file and select "SEET" from a pop-up menu.